NiccoloSalvini/notes_parnsip/README.md

 pipeline\_parnsip
 ================
+Niccolò Salvini
+24/4/2020

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/parsnip)](https://cran.rstudio.com/package=parsnip)

 <img src="img/logo.png" alt="drawing" width="139"/>

-the story behind *Parnsip* is quite funny it comes from a vegetable and it comes from a misunderstaning the word carrot with the `caret` package for modelling.
+The story behind *Parnsip* is quite funny it comes from a vegetable and it comes from a misunderstaning the word carrot with the `caret` package for modelling.